-Students and Parents will be completing the FAFSA 2020-2021 form and the application will be available on October 1, 2019.
-Families will be using the tax information from the tax year 2018 due to the rule called Prior Prior.
-This year there are a few FAFSA changes that people need to review before they begin to complete this form.
+Students and Parents will complete the FAFSA form and application for the school year 2023-2024, which will become available on October 1, 2022.
+Families will use the tax information from the tax year 2021 due to the Prior Prior rule.
+There are only a few FAFSA changes that people need to review before they begin to complete this form.
 The significant changes will happen next year with the full implementation of FAFSA Simplification.

 Each year the FAFSA calculation has adjustments to the allowance tables.
-This year’s parents asset protection allowance table reduced these allowances for both parents and independent students.
-As a result, the EFC number will go up and more parent assets will be included in the calculation.
+This year’s parents’ asset protection allowance table increased slightly.
+These allowances are for both parents and independent students.
+As a result, the EFC number will improve, and less of the parent’s assets will be included in the calculation.

 Simplified and Zero EFC Change